StoneWolf18/enoch/docs/setting.md

   <b>Wait, 2029?
 How Sci-fi is the setting?</b>

-  The short answer is: not very.
+  The short answer is: it's not.

   More specifically, following the trend of predictions versus actual technological outcomes, we were pretty off the mark.
 It was assumed we might have colonized Mars by 2020, and all we got were slightly bigger smart phones and semi-autonomous cars in a legal grey area.
 Apple first released their smart watch in 2015 and it was only mid to late 2020 that the concept really started to take off.
 While there can be some logical assumptions made about how tech has advanced, the setting is by no means Cyberpunk.